hugoledoux/mywebsite/fieldgml/index.md

 # FieldGML

 FieldGML is a GML-based representation for fields in 2D and 3D, one that permits us to represent efficiently not only rasters, but also fields in other forms.
+It is my attempt at improving [ISO19123, the standard for coverages](http://www.iso.org/iso/catalogue_detail.htm?csnumber=40121).

-The solution is based on current standards, is flexible, extensible and is also more appropriate than raster structures to model the kind of datasets found in GIS-related applications.
+FieldGML is based on current standards, is flexible, extensible and is also more appropriate than raster structures to model the kind of datasets found in GIS-related applications.
 To know more FieldGML, you can read either of these documents:

 **Representing Continuous Geographical Phenomena with FieldGML**.
 This is the final report of the project during which it was developed.
 It contains details about the GML application schema, and there are some examples of files. <a href="/hledoux/pdfs/fieldgml.pdf"><i class="fa fa-file-pdf-o"></i></a>